Kernel Mean Embedding of Distributions: A Review and Beyond: Background

 \chapter{Background}

 This section introduces the kernel methods and the concept of reproducing kernel Hilbert space (RKHS) which form the backbone of the survey.
 Readers who are familiar with probability theory and the concept of RKHS may skip this section entirely or return to it later.
 More detailed accounts on this topic can be found, in \citet{Scholkopf01:LKS}, \citet{Berlinet04:RKHS}, and \citet{Hofmann2008}, for example.
+Additional materials can also be found in \citet{Gretton16:RKHS}.
 Readers who are interested particularly in the typical applications of kernels in machine learning, \eg, support vector machines (SVMs) and Gaussian processes (GPs), are encouraged to read \citet{Cucker02:Learning}, \citet{Burges1998,Rasmussen2005} and references therein.